Youmna-Younis/Capstone_project-/README.md

 This project is built using **LangGraph**, where each feature is represented as an **Agent (Node)** in the graph.
 These agents work together to create a seamless interview preparation experience:

+### **Agents (Nodes) in LangGraph**

-1. **Resume Parsing Agent**:
+1. **Resume Parsing Agent** (`resume_parser.py`):
    - Extracts key details (skills, education, experience) from uploaded resumes.
    - Uses **Document Understanding** to analyze resumes in PDF format.
+   - Outputs structured data for compatibility checks and interview preparation.

-2. **Job Description Analysis Agent**:
+2. **Job Compatibility Checker Agent** (`compatibility_checker.py`):
    - Matches the candidate's profile with the job description.
    - Uses **Grounding** to ensure the generated questions are relevant to the job role.
+   - Provides a compatibility score and generates dynamic interview questions.

+3. **Interview Preparation Agent** (`Interview_Preparation.py`):
+   - Prepares the interview context by combining resume data, job compatibility results, and static/dynamic questions.
+   - Creates a tailored context for the AI interviewer.

-3. **AI-Powered Interview Agent**:
+4. **AI-Powered Interview Agent** (`interviewer.py`):
    - Conducts a dynamic interview with "Sara," our conversational AI.
    - Uses **Controlled Generation** and **Few-Shot Prompting** to generate tailored questions based on the candidate's profile.

-4. **Feedback Generation Agent**:
+   - Maintains a conversation history for context-aware interactions.

+5. **Response Evaluation Agent** (`evaluator.py`):
+   - Evaluates candidate responses using **Gen AI Evaluation**.
-   - Evaluates candidate responses and generates a detailed feedback report.
+   - Scores responses on a scale of 0.0 to 1.0 and provides detailed feedback.
-   - Uses **Gen AI Evaluation** to assess responses and provide actionable insights.

-5. **Follow-Up Question Agent**:
-   - Dynamically generates follow-up questions based on the candidate's performance.
+   - Generates follow-up instructions based on the evaluation.

+6. **Feedback Generation Agent** (`feedback_generator.py`):
+   - Generates a detailed feedback report summarizing the candidate's performance.
-   - Uses **Function Calling** to adaptively create questions that probe deeper into strengths or clarify weaknesses.
+   - Uses **Function Calling** to structure the report and highlight strengths, weaknesses, and overall impressions.

 ---